mjakerick/ecom-website/README.md

   - functional buttons (add to cart, add to wishlist)
   - better/more responsive css

-- products should be in db

 - user reviews

 - a11y

 - responsive design

-- admin panel

 ## Setbacks
 - I didn't properly configure my .gitignore file on my local environment and accidentally pushed my db key publicly on GitHub.
 Because of this, I had to delete my commit history and generate a new key.